Mild and Quiet Through the Weekend, then changes midweek

 FARGO AREA 7-DAY PLANNER:

 FIRST ALERT WEATHER DAY - WEDNESDAY: Increasing clouds, increasing wind.
 Chance of rain and mixed precip in the evening and heavy snow and gusty wind expected late.
-Impacts expected into Thursday.
+Accumulations possible with Impacts expected into Thursday.
 Low: 28.
 High: 40.

-FIRST ALERT WEATHER DAY - THURSDAY: Mostly cloudy in the morning with heavy snow and gusty wind.
+FIRST ALERT WEATHER DAY - THURSDAY: Mostly cloudy with by morning with heavy snow and gusty wind.
+Snow exits east.
 Blowing and drifting snow expected through the afternoon, then decreasing clouds and a blustery wind.
 Travel impacts likely on Thursday, especially for the morning commute.
-Low: 12.
-High: 17.
+Low: 15.
+High: 16.

 Copyright 2021 KVLY.
 All rights reserved.